-We have reviewed the balance sheet of YPF SOCIEDAD ANONIMA (an Argentine Corporation) as of June 30, 2007, and the related statements of income, changes in shareholders' equity and cash flows for the six-month period then ended.
-We have also reviewed the consolidated balance sheet of YPF SOCIEDAD ANONIMA and its controlled and jointly controlled companies as of June 30, 2007, and the related consolidated statements of income and cash flows for the six-month period then ended as supplemental information in Schedule I. These financial statements are the responsibility of the Company's Management.
+We have reviewed the balance sheet of YPF SOCIEDAD ANONIMA (an Argentine Corporation) as of September 30, 2007 and the related statements of income, changes in shareholders' equity and cash flows for the nine-month period then ended.
+We have also reviewed the consolidated balance sheet of YPF SOCIEDAD ANONIMA and its controlled and jointly controlled companies as of September 30, 2007, and the related consolidated statements of income and cash flows for the nine-month period then ended, which are presented as supplemental information in Schedule I. These financial statements are the responsibility of the Company's Management.